puru02/django-anymail/docs/inbound.rst

     .. code-block:: python

-        message['reply-to']  # the Reply-To header (header keys are case-insensitive) message.getall('DKIM-Signature')  # list of all DKIM-Signature headers
+        message['reply-to']  # the Reply-To header (header keys are case-insensitive) message.get_all('DKIM-Signature')  # list of all DKIM-Signature headers

     And you can use Message methods like :meth:`~email.message.EmailMessage.walk` and :meth:`~email.message.EmailMessage.get_content_type` to examine more-complex